chugunov/ManyConfig/README.md

 }
 ```

-In 'app.config' you can override your DefaultValue property by 'Key' field:
+In `app.config` you can override your DefaultValue property by `Key` field:

 ```xml
 <appSettings>